lakto/testcafe-action/README.md

 Since the TestCafe team no longer maintains the `testcafe-action` repository and the node-js version was outdated, I had to fork their repositoriy.
 Please use with care.
 The current state is experimental.

+I forked the repository to update nodejs to version 20 to avoid the message in the actions about "deprecated node version".

 ## Run TestCafe GitHub Action

 This action installs [TestCafe](https://github.com/DevExpress/testcafe) from `npm` and runs tests.